yevh/anonymizer/README.md

 ## How It Works

 - Load or Generate Secret Key (if not exist)
+  - Key should be base64-encoded 32 bytes (256 bits) long
 - Process Input Data File
 - Data Pseudonymization or Reversion
 - Encrypted Mapping Files